 Take for example audit confirmations.
 It seems downright primitive to think of having to physically mail out confirmations now that they can be sent electronically.
 This change didn’t make auditors obsolete, it just freed them up to do more important things.
 Although many aspects of the profession can — and perhaps should — be automated, there will always be a need for professional judgment and client relationship management that haven’t been outsourced to technology yet.
 No doubt AI researchers are working on that one.

 This brings us to the subject of your own life.
-While chances are high that your firm or business have already begun automating certain tasks that used to require several people to accomplish, many professionals forget about automating their own lives.
+While chances are high that your firm or business has already begun automating certain tasks that used to require several people to accomplish, many professionals forget about automating their own lives.
 And no, I don’t mean teaching your smart home how to turn off the lights.
 So what are some ways to do that?

 Give yourself permission to take the “easy” way out